 The only cause of adult ADHD is developing the condition as a child, although it may not be diagnosed until the person grows up and begins struggling with worsening symptoms of the disorder.
 Adults who have ADHD, especially if it has not been appropriately treated in childhood, struggle at work, school, and in relationships due to the inability to focus.
 Many adults with undiagnosed ADHD suffer low self-esteem and mood disorders like depression and anxiety.

 In children, genetics, family history, and environment collide to lead to the development of ADHD.
 A child whose parent has ADHD has a 50 percent chance of also developing the condition; a child whose sibling has ADHD has a more than 30 percent chance of developing ADHD.

-that can trigger the development of ADHD include:
+Other environmental factors that can trigger the development of ADHD include:

 - The mother drinking or smoking during pregnancy

 - Brain injury, especially to the frontal lobe